kchu25/biology/blog/lacI/deepReplacI.md

 - When 4 proteins team up, they can grab 2 DNA sites at once, creating a DNA loop
 - This DNA loop makes repression MUCH stronger

-<sup>*Important: Each individual bacterium has only ONE variant (e.g., all its LacI proteins have mutation A52G).
+> Important: Each individual bacterium has only ONE variant (e.g., all its LacI proteins have mutation A52G).
 But it makes many copies of that variant, and those copies work together.
-The experiment tests thousands of different bacteria, each with a different variant.*</sup>
+The experiment tests thousands of different bacteria, each with a different variant.

 **What Happens When You Mutate the C-terminal:**
 - Mutations at the "handshake interface" → proteins can't team up → **no tetramer forms** → **no repression**